TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-After installing MySQL, we ran the application and set a username and password (Step-8)
+After installing MySQL, we ran the application and set a username and password (Step-8) - MySQL is an open-source relational database management system (RDBMS) that uses structured query language (SQL) to manage and manipulate data.
+It's widely used for web applications and services, supporting large-scale data storage and retrieval.
+MySQL is known for its speed, reliability, and ease of use, and it is commonly paired with PHP and Apache in the LAMP (Linux, Apache, MySQL, PHP) stack.
 </p>
 <p>
 <br />